unqueued/kw-maps/README.md

 # kw-maps
 ### Kane's Wrath Custom Maps by Kirasaitru

+#### Update 06/08/2018: It was fun while it lasted, Commander!
+I have added my final tank mission which will be my final map for the time being, it may be my last.
+Breakthrough, MaulWars and the Final Tank Mission are my latest maps.
+Enjoy, Commander! ;)

 All my past and present custom maps, or maps in progress, will be uploaded here for people to download, edit or play in-game/multiplayer.
 Some of the maps (the tank missions mostly, are created from original maps by others which are credited in the intro of the maps).

 If my maps are edited, please give credit with a link to either my [GitHub](https://github.com/Kirasaitru/kw-maps) site or my [YouTube](https://www.youtube.com/channel/UCASgf1IsH99o_e-JU0FY-OA) channel.